t7leeschool/t7leeschool.github.io/_pages/acid-rain.md

 the third 3.

 The big problem here is that it requires input delay to be fixed.
-If you only ever play offline, and with the same setup, this might be viable solution.
+If you only ever play offline, and with the same setup, this might be a viable solution.
 But even then it's probably not advisable, since visual confirms are a lot harder to train to perfection than rhythms.